 If you’re interested in doing your own sports, stop by the Maine Bound Adventure Center on the college campus.
 The center offers indoor climbing and bouldering and gear rental.

 Time to get out?
 Stroll the Orono Bog Boardwalk.
 This mile-long boardwalk snakes through a Maine bog, allowing you to enjoy all the plants and animals that live inside.
 For more outdoor exploration, check out Sunkhaze Meadows National Wildlife Refuge in the nearby town of Milford.
 The refuge has trails and is known for its birdwatching.
+Enjoy an 18-hole championship golf course at Penobscot Valley Country Club.
+Or bounce off some energy indoors at the Orono Trampoline Park.

 You can shop in Orono for products from Maine companies.
 Drop into Shaw & Tenney, which since 1858 has been hand-making classic maritime gear like canoe and kayak paddles.
 And check out Byer of Maine’s Factory Store for outdoor gear and furniture.